majorsilence/My-FyiReporting/Readme.md

 Also check this projects wiki as information will be slowly added.

-My-FyiReporting is currently built with visual studio 2108 and targets .net 4.0.
+My-FyiReporting is currently built with visual studio 2010 and 2012 and targets .net 4.0.
 You can also run the build script in the Release-Builds folder to build .net 3.5 (may be broken) and 4.0 packages.

 # Download